StuTaitAtSTCG/rebuild-mac-Jamf/README.md

 ```
 #!/bin/bash

-# Find out where the which disk the System volume is located, the BackupHD volume will be created on the same disk
+# Find out which disk the System volume is located on, the BackupHD volume will be created on the same disk
 sysVol=$(diskutil ap listvolumegroups | grep -i -e '(Role)' | awk '/Role/ && /System/' | awk '{print $5}'  | awk -F"s[0-9]" '{print $1}')

 # Create a BackupHD volume